 Who shot Tupac?
 Was it a police conspiracy?
 The Nation of Islam?
 The FBI?
 Space aliens?
 No one was ever charged with the rap icon’s murder, and questions surrounding Tupac’s murder continue to obsess his fans, captivate the curious, and absolutely inflame conspiracy theorists with wild possibilities.

-It happened 21 years ago.
+It happened 22 years ago.
 On September 7, 1996, 25-year-old Tupac Shakur was on top of the world.
 The Grammy-winning rapper had just left a Mike Tyson boxing match at the MGM Grand in Las Vegas and was cruising to a club with Death Row Records CEO Suge Knight.
 Suddenly, at a stoplight, a white Cadillac pulled up next to their vehicle, and a shooter opened fire, hitting Tupac four times.
 A scramble to a nearby hospital ensued, where doctors put Shakur on life support.
-Six days later, he died, on September 13, 1996.
+Six days later, on September 13, 1996, he died.

 Former LAPD detective Greg Kading claims to have the answers.
 In Murder Rap: Inside the Biggie and Tupac Killings, a 2016 documentary based on Kading’s 2011 book of the same name, the retired officer alleges that New York hip-hop mogul Sean “Puffy” Combs hired Crips gang member Duane Keith “Keffe D” Davis to kill Shakur and his manager Suge Knight for $1 million.